Vampire: Asia

 Vampires have appeared in Japanese cinema since the late 1950s; the folklore behind it is western in origin.
 The Nukekubi is a being whose head and neck detach from its body to fly about seeking human prey at night.
 Legends of female vampiric beings who can detach parts of their upper body also occur in the Philippines, Malaysia, and Indonesia.
 There are two main vampiric creatures in the Philippines: the Tagalog Mandurugo ("blood-sucker") and the Visayan Manananggal ("self-segmenter").
 The mandurugo is a variety of the aswang that takes the form of an attractive girl by day, and develops wings and a long, hollow, threadlike tongue by night.
 The tongue is used to suck up blood from a sleeping victim.
 The manananggal is described as being an older, beautiful woman capable of severing its upper torso in order to fly into the night with huge batlike wings and prey on unsuspecting, sleeping pregnant women in their homes.
-They use an elongated proboscislike tongue to suck fetuses from these pregnant women.
+They use an elongated proboscis-like tongue to suck fetuses from these pregnant women.
 They also prefer to eat entrails (specifically the heart and the liver) and the phlegm of sick people.

 The Malaysian Penanggalan is a woman who obtained her beauty through the active use of black magic or other unnatural means, and is most commonly described in local folklore to be dark or demonic in nature.
 She is able to detach her fanged head which flies around in the night looking for blood, typically from pregnant women.
 Malaysians hung jeruju (thistles) around the doors and windows of houses, hoping the Penanggalan would not enter for fear of catching its intestines on the thorns.
 The Leyak is a similar being from Balinese folklore of Indonesia.
 A Kuntilanak or Matianak in Indonesia, or Pontianak or Langsuir in Malaysia, is a woman who died during childbirth and became undead, seeking revenge and terrorising villages.
 She appeared as an attractive woman with long black hair that covered a hole in the back of her neck, with which she sucked the blood of children.
 Filling the hole with her hair would drive her off.
 Corpses had their mouths filled with glass beads, eggs under each armpit, and needles in their palms to prevent them from becoming langsuir.
 This description would also fit the Sundel Bolongs.